Home / Furnace / How Many Watts Does a Gas Furnace Use? Easy Answer

 How Many Watts Does a Gas Furnace Use?
-Full Breakdown
+Easy Answer

 Average watts of a gas furnace